aws-cloudformation/cloudformation-resource-schema/README.md

 #### nullEqualsEmpty

 Some service teams consider null and empty list to be the same.
 This metadata property allows such properties to avoid drift when they equating null = [].
-This metadata takes in a bollean true|false.
+This metadata takes in a boolean true|false.
 By default drift considers null and empty list to be different.
 `nullEqualsEmpty: true`